Today, I’ll talk about my personal experience, which I think is necessary to share with you.

 After infinite tries, she reached up to the rim and finally unsealed it.
 The main culprit was the suction which made it impossible to get the cup out.
 When the most important step, which is unlocking the suction, was done, it was a cakewalk to get it out.

 I heard a pop sound when it got out, and I cried and gasped to the victory.
 There was a bloody mess all around.
 Surprised, I couldn’t believe it was out.

 I hold her hand tightly, looking at her with awe and thankfulness.
 She scolded me for trying every other new stuff I came across.
 If you’re reading this, sweetie, know that you were like an angel to me at that time of crisis.
 I’ve learned the lesson.
 Sadly, I would have to go back to using sanitary pads.

 What went wrong?

-PS: This post isn’t meant for discouraging you to stop using menstrual cups or don’t start using them.
+PS: This post isn’t meant to discourage you from stopping using menstrual cups or don’t start using them.
 To each his own.
 It was my experience which I wholeheartedly wanted to share before you.
 Not many bloggers or vloggers share this dark of menstrual cups.
 All they say is good goodie things without telling the risks and what could go possibly wrong.
-Please share your views in the comments and I’d like to discuss more!
+Please share your views in the comments, and I’d like to discuss more!